From Open Salon, chosen as Editor’s Pick and cover selection

 But not me.
 From the time I was born I was an independent cuss, not wanting much help or direction, in fact preferring to give it.
 When I was just able to talk he was helping me wrap a holiday present.
 I told him, “I wrap it myself.”

 As he cared for my mother during the ten years of her declining mental state from dementia, we came to an easy peace and understanding of each other, fully aware of how much we are alike.

-We shop at Sears and Penneys for new winter corderoy pants for him, and he tells me about going to the store with four of his high school friends to buy red corderoy pants for basketball season in 1948.
+We shop at Sears and Penneys for new winter corduroy pants for him, and he tells me about going to the store with four of his high school friends to buy red corduroy pants for basketball season in 1948.